Nesophontes: Extinction

-Although reliable estimates are unavailable, these animals are confirmed to have survived the Pleistocene extinction, since remains have been found among those of Rattus and Mus species.
+Although reliable estimates are unavailable, these animals are confirmed to have survived the Pleistocene extinction, since remains have been found among Rattus and Mus species.
 Some authorities estimate extinction coinciding with the arrival of rats aboard Spanish vessels in the early 16th century (1500).
 Others, such as Morgan and Woods, claim that some species survived until the early 20th century.
-A phylogenetic study in 2016, based on DNA extracted from a specimen about 750 years old, suggests their nearest relatives are the solenodons, although the two groups diverged more than 40 million years ago.
+A phylogenetic study in 2016, based on DNA extracted from a specimen about 750 years old, suggests their nearest relatives are the solenodons.
+However, the two groups diverged more than 40 million years ago.

 The West Indies shrews have been described only from fossil records and skeletal material in owl pellets found in the Greater Antilles and surrounding islands.
 Recent efforts to locate surviving populations have been unsuccessful.
-Although some Nesophontes remains in owl pellets have been reported as fresh-appearing, radiocarbon dating has failed to support any post-16th century dates, suggesting that the nesophontids became extinct very rapidly at approximately the time of European discovery and settlement of the Greater Antilles, although one species, N. hemicingulus, possibly survived until around 1632 to 1774.
+Although some Nesophontes remains in owl pellets have been reported as fresh-appearing, radiocarbon dating has failed to support any post-16th century dates, suggesting that the nesophontids became extinct very rapidly at approximately the time of European discovery and settlement of the Greater Antilles.
+However, the Cayman nesophontes possibly survived until around 1632 to 1774, with a likely extinction date of c.
+1700.

 Species

 Since Nesophontes species have only been observed through fossil records, the exact number of species varies among authorities.
-Some claim as many as 12 valid species, while other claim as few as six.
+Some claim as many as 12 valid species, while others claim as few as six.